Paul-Folbrecht/algo-trading/README.md

 To obtain an access token, create an account at Tradier, then go to [this page](https://documentation.tradier.com/brokerage-api/oauth/access-token).

+DISCLAIMER: This is a personal project and is not intended for production use.
+Use at your own risk.
+The author is not responsible for any financial losses incurred as a result of using this software.

 ## Configuration

 At present, only a very simple Bolinger Bands strategy is implemented.